RobotStudiosS/Bop2/README.md

 </p>

 # What is Bop2?
-Bop2 is a nice Discord bot powered by Robot Studios!
+Bop2 is a nice Discord :)

 # Prefix
 The default prefix is '!'